-- (a) Sufficiently characterises the relevant risks or opportunities; - (b) Seeks to appropriately mitigate those risks and take advantage of those opportunities; - (c) Is appropriate in the context of the expected duration of the investment; and - (d) Is appropriate in the context of the main characteristics of the actual or expected relevant policyholders.
+- (a) sufficiently characterises the relevant risks or opportunities; - (b) seeks to appropriately mitigate those risks and take advantage of those opportunities; - (c) is appropriate in the context of the expected duration of the investment; and - (d) is appropriate in the context of the main characteristics of the actual or expected relevant policyholders.

 We also expect that the firm's processes have been designed to properly take into account the risks or opportunities presented.

-Whilst this formal requirement falls outside the overall Value for Money assessment, the GAA's Value for Money framework does take into account, where relevant, when scoring the area of Product Strategy Design and Investment Objectives on page 8, how the Firm has integrated ESG financial considerations and non-financial matters in the Firm's investment strategy and investment decision making.
+Whilst this formal requirement falls outside the overall Value for Money assessment, the GAA's Value for Money framework does take into account, where relevant, when scoring the area of Product Strategy Design and Investment Objectives on page 9, how the Firm has integrated ESG financial considerations and non-financial matters in the Firm's investment strategy and investment decision making.

-While OneFamily does not have an explicit standalone ESG policy, OneFamily has published its "Inspiring Better Futures" vision which underpins their commitment to doing the right thing at every level, sustainably and responsibly.
-OneFamily continues to work closely with EdenTree Investment Management, who have always had environmental and social considerations at the heart of their investment strategies.
+OneFamily has developed its 'Inspiring Better Futures' vision which underpins their commitment to doing the right thing at every level, sustainably and responsibly.
+This includes articulating their commitments to how investments will be selected in line with ESG principles.

+The funds are managed by EdenTree Investment Management, who have always had environmental and social considerations at the heart of their investment strategies.

 The funds are actively managed, rather than tracking an index, so that an ESG approach can be followed.
 For example, three of the equity funds on offer for the workplace personal pension plan policyholders have explicit fund descriptions setting out that they seek to invest in companies which make a positive contribution to society and the environment through sustainable and socially responsible practices.
-OneFamily has commented that adoption of ESG filtering will be a phased process for their closed books of business, with funds being brought into alignment over time, through a strategy of organic sale and replace.
+There are also a stringent set of exclusions from each of the funds, where these are not considered to consistent with ESG principles.